Five years ago, I was a sad human being.

 Secondly, it’s a quick win.
 Compared to the other changes you’ll have to make, your efforts will have visible effects very soon.
 You will immediately get positive feedback from your surroundings in terms of compliments and positive attention.

 Improving your grooming and fashion is instant.
-The changes in your weight and body shape will be evident within a couple weeks.
+The changes in your weight and body shape will be evident within a couple of weeks.
 The quick wins keep you going as a self-sustaining source of motivation.

 You will witness, first-hand, that it’s possible to change something about your own reality.